viaacode/sip-specification/usecases/gigapixel-artwork.md

 |`data/representations/representation_5/metadata/preservation/premis.xml`| Preservation metadata about the fifth representation and TIFF files residing at the _representation level_. |
 |`data/representations/representation_6/metadata/preservation/premis.xml`| Preservation metadata about the sixth representation and TIFF file residing at the _representation level_. |

-### /data/metadata/descriptive/dc.xml
+### /data/metadata/descriptive/dc+schema.xml

-The `dc.xml` of the package level describes the IE using [the DCTERMS metadata schema](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/).
+The `dc+schema.xml` of the package level describes the IE using [the DCTERMS]((https://www.dublincore.org/specifications/dublin-core/dcmi-terms/)) and the [Schema](schema.org/) metadata models.
-It contains minimal metadata such as a title, a description, an identifier, a date of creation and of issuance...
+It contains minimal metadata such as a title, a description, an identifier, a date of creation and of issuance, and additional metadata such as the dimensions of the artwork, information about the artist, the art medium and the type of artwork.

-The identifier is used to link the `dc.xml` file to the corresponding PREMIS object in the `preservation/premis.xml` file of the package level (see [here]({{ site.baseurl }}{% link docs/diginstroom/sip/1.1/sip_structure/5_structure_package.md %}#shareduuidinfo) for more information).
+The identifier in the `<dcterms:identifier/>` element is used to link the `dc+schema.xml` file to the corresponding PREMIS object in the `preservation/premis.xml` file of the package level (see [here]({{ site.baseurl }}{% link docs/diginstroom/sip/1.1/sip_structure/5_structure_package.md %}#shareduuidinfo) for more information).

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>